cs440lang/midterm-exam-spring22/README.md

             [else (+ 30 10)]))))
         22

     You may choose to implement the `case` statement either by desugaring it to `if` expressions or by modifying the `eval` function directly.
+If you choose to use desugaring, feel free to reuse your code from MP2.

 ## Testing

 We have provided you with test cases in "midterm-test.rkt".
 Feel free to add to and alter any and all tests, as we will be using our own test suite to evaluate your work.
+You may also find it helpful to read through the tests for more insight into how your implementations should behave.

 Note that passing all the tests does not guarantee full credit!
 Partial credit may be awarded to implementations that fail tests.
 That said, code that fails to compile will receive little (if any) credit.